 Polyurethane gels may be used, however the general chemical and environmental stability of Silicone gels have gained in popularity within HEPA applications.

-In general, gels are formed by carefully mixing two equal parts of the co-polymer and adding it to the HEPA channel.
-The nature of these lightly cross-linked systems is that they are unforgiving to errors in processing – with significant variations in the final characteristics resulting.
-However, if reasonable care is exercised in manufacturing, stable gels that give excellent performance result.
+In general, gels are formed by carefully mixing measured parts of the co-polymer and adding (pouring) it to the HEPA channel.
+The nature of these lightly cross-linked systems is that they are unforgiving to errors in processing – with significant variations in the final physical characteristics.
+However, if reasonable care is exercised in manufacturing, stable gels that give excellent characteristics and performance result.

-The gel seal process is simply a more mechanically forgiving, reliable and versatile solution.
-Misguided attempts to retro-fit mechanical seal to gel seal (or the reverse) to existing housings of one type are cost and time ineffective.
-If there is an application specific reason for using one particular sealing type, that needs to be determined on installation – or if change is needed, replace the entire housing and filter style.
+Misguided attempts to retro-fit mechanical seal to gel seal housings (or the reverse) to existing housings of one type are often costly and time ineffective.
+If there is an application specific reason for using one particular sealing type, that needs to be determined prior to installation – or if change is needed, replace the entire housing and filter style.

 These two gel types provide a physically compliant, air tight seal between the HEPA filter frame and its housing.
 Both contain similar characteristics in terms of elasticity, surface tack and softness and will perform the basic job of sealing HEPA filters to the air delivery system.
 However there is a wider acceptance of Silicone gels in general HEPA applications.

 Silicone gels are produced by several major corporations and are included in a range of electrical, electronic, vibration damping and sealing applications.
-They generally offer good chemical resistance and enable higher usage temperatures; but are also relatively high in cost, and may suffer cure inhibition when applied directly to some incompatible substrates.
+They are generally more resistant to chemical breakdown and enable higher usage temperatures; but are also relatively high in cost, and may suffer cure inhibition when applied directly to some incompatible substrates.

 Polyurethane gels are not commonly used by many HEPA filter manufacturers.
-Although they are relatively low cost and offer fairly good chemical resistance, commonly cited disadvantages include high moisture sensitivity of the unreacted components resulting in a limited raw material shelf-life, and incompatibility with certain substrates that may result in cure inhibition.
+Although they are relatively low cost and offer fairly good chemical resistance, commonly cited disadvantages include high moisture sensitivity of the unreacted components resulting in a limited raw material shelf-life, less resistance to chemical breakdown and incompatibility with certain substrates that may result in cure inhibition.

 Multiple reports of issues with limited batches of HEPAs from multiple vendors have been documented over the years.
 Some of these include: